A Series of Firsts.

 Americans enjoy the best wireless experience in the world.

 High-speed mobile broadband is available to nearly all consumers in the country, and those speeds keep going up.
-Mobile download speeds have increased 31 times since 2010.
+Wireless speeds are 117x faster than in 2010.
 Faster speeds mean better connections and more advanced apps.

 of American adults own a cellphone

 And we’re doing more on those networks.
 Wireless is increasingly the preferred way to access the internet.
-In 2019, wireless traffic totaled 37.06 trillion megabytes—equivalent to the population of Chicago watching all ten episodes of “The Last Dance” 1660 times each.1
+In 2023, wireless traffic topped 100.1 trillion MBs—the greatest year-over-year increase in mobile data traffic ever.1

 Wireless data use will continue to grow.
-By 2025, people will interact with connected devices every 18 seconds.2 It is indispensable to our everyday lives.
+By 2029, consumers will more than triple their mobile data use.2 It is indispensable to our everyday lives.

 67%